hudsonm62/compare-action/README.md

-# 🔃 Compare Action
+# Compare Action 🔃

 📂 Simply diffs 2 paths to see if they are the same or different.
 Supports globs, symlinks, dates, and a handful of ignores.

-> By default, this will error if there are any differences, but can be configured otherwise.
+> By default, this will error if there are any differences, but it can be configured otherwise.

 ## Usage